AdventurePizza/chat/README.md

 `git commit -m "i made these changes"`

-When ready for code review, push to github
+When ready for code review, push to github and make a merge request.
+Then message Leo for a review

 `git push origin my-branch-name`